Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 China Telecom Corporation's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

 China Telecom Corporation's most recent dividend payout was on 10 August 2020.
-The latest dividend was paid out to all shareholders who bought their shares by 29 May 2020 (the "ex-dividend date").
+The latest dividend was paid out to all shareholders who bought their stocks by 29 May 2020 (the "ex-dividend date").

-Over the last 12 months, China Telecom Corporation's shares have ranged in value from as little as $25.3508 up to $39.8325.
+Over the last 12 months, China Telecom Corporation's stocks have ranged in value from as little as $24.5 up to $36.4.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while China Telecom Corporation's is 0.6078.
-This would suggest that China Telecom Corporation's shares are less volatile than average (for this exchange).
+Beta is a measure of a stocks volatility in relation to the market.
+The market (NYSE average) beta is 1, while China Telecom Corporation's is 0.5679.
+This would suggest that China Telecom Corporation's stocks are less volatile than average (for this exchange).